 Thank you to everyone who was able to join the Macmillan Learning FYE Conference activities.
-Presentation resources are now available.
-Download the slide deck below.
+'Improve Student Success in the Age of COVID-19 and Beyond' presentation resources are now available.
+Download the attached slide deck, or view the conference recording below.
 For more on our suite of College Success resources (including program assessment and retention surveys), please visit: https://go.macmillanlearning.com/college-success-resources.html

 ...
 View more